alicescfernandes/podcaster/readme.md

 ## Development
 So, keeping this short, the images were stored on the server disk while the audio is sent to an Amazon S3 bucket.
 The key of the file was then stored within the databse, and during the page generation, an authenticated s3 url is generated to serve the respective audio.

 The emails were sent using a pre-configured Gmail account, with the PHPMailer Lib.
-The front-office is rendered with blade templates, and there is minimal javascript on this project
+The front-office is rendered with blade templates, and there is minimal javascript on this project.
+This uses Composer as a package manager

 I have a detailed text on how this is working together, as part of the final written report for the project.
 It's in portuguese if you care to read, and it's the `detail.pdf` file.
 For that report, i had to do a couple of diagrams.